-I call it Mama Pranayama.
-In Yoga, Pranayama is loosely translated as breathing exercise (it is much more than that, but for our purposes we'll keep it simple).
 I am a mom who breath-holds when things get stressful and I work really hard to stay present to my breath to consciously get as much in as deeply as possible, especially during high-emotion moments (like when you're driving in the car with two crying, screaming children and you are NOWHERE near your destination or anywhere that you can safely pull over).
 I learned that breath-holding also increases feelings of anxiety and panic as a result of starving the brain of optimum oxygen levels.
 So forget the cliche-ness and breath deeply, however it feels comfortable.
 This will also reduce chronic muscle tension!

 2. Sing in the shower!
 (Kirtan: Bhakti Yoga)

-Consider this a part of Mama Pranayama!
+Consider this a part of your Mama Pranayama!
 Singing is actually a really great emotional release.
 Singing Kirtan is a part of Bhakti Yoga and among other things, really helps to regulate and sublimate the emotions.
 Singing also releases chest muscle tension and helps reset the breath, allowing you to breathe deeply again.
 You have to regulate your breath as you sing which serves as the mechanism for this!

 3. Laughter as medicine (Raja Yoga: Mind Management)

 While I was living in the ashram, it was getting ready to host a major international event and we were all engaged in pretty intense karma yoga preparations for the Convention.
 Many people, though very inspired, were feeling overextended and the same kind of fatigue that new parents can experience.
-One evening, our Teacher called us to a meeting.
+One evening, Swami Niranjan-ji called us to a meeting.
 That night, all we did was take a couple of hours to sit around together telling jokes and laughing.
 I couldn't believe how rejuvenating it was for my energy and mood.
 Now, when I've had a particularly challenging day or week, I turn on Netflix (once the kids are asleep or napping) and put on a really good Stand Up Comedy special or parenting comedy series.
 I can recommend Seth Meyers' Lobby Baby Netflix Special, as well as The Let Down (pun on breastfeeding), Workin' Moms, and Iliza Schlesinger’s Elder Millennial Netflix Stand Up Special.
 They all made me belly laugh and they're all about parenting and show you how NORMAL it is to be feeling the way you do.
 It also shows you that, in hindsight, you might just laugh about this someday too.

 And again, laughter resets the breath, gets oxygen in, releases muscle tension and sets off all kinds of positive, health-building physiological responses that help to re-balance the system from the effects of stress.